 As the 1991-92 president-elect of ALA, Schuman launched a nationwide media campaign to focus public attention on threats to the public’s right to know—including library funding cuts, censorship and restricted access to government information—and the need to support libraries and librarians.
 More than 500,000 Americans called a special toll-free number or signed petitions to Congress supporting full funding for libraries.
 During her presidency, Schuman implemented a program of media training for ALA chapters and division leaders and founded ALA’s first Speaker’s Network.

 Named for President James Madison, this ALA award is presented annually near the anniversary his birth to honor individuals or groups who have championed, protected and promoted public access to government information and the public’s right to know at the national level.
-The 2017 James Madison Award will be presented by ALA Past President Sari Feldman at the Knight Studio at the Newseum in Washington, D.C.
-You can find more details about the event here.
+The 2018 James Madison Award will be presented by ALA President Jim Neal at the Knight Studio at the Newseum in Washington, D.C.
+RSVP for the event (or find the live steam link) here.

 Latest posts by Emily Wagner (see all)